bradjacobs/excel-to-csv/README.md

 <details>
   <summary>Todo Item List...
 (Click To Expand)</summary>

+* Create an alternate implemenation utilizing POI's 'XSSFSheetXMLHandler' class
+  * preliminary results show it's a lot faster on really big files.
+  * TBD how (or if) would integrate with existing code.
+* Create a new demo class that shows the 'bare bones basics' of how to read an Excel Sheet
+  * (without all the extra fluff that this project intoduces)
+* Create a new demo class that shows how to read an Excel Sheet and write it back out to a new file.
 * Put a more legitimate project version in the pom.xml
 * Consider making a 'release version' or something that can be referenced via maven dependency
 * Integrate a real logger into the code.